-The MBA degree requires a minimum of 30 hours of graduate level course work consisting of four required courses (12 hours) plus six elective courses (18 hours).
-Students complete four required courses in the second year: MBA 531, External Environment of Business; MBA 532, International Business Environment; MBA 533, Leadership, Influence and Managerial Effectiveness; and MBA 534, Strategic Management.
+The MBA degree requires a minimum of 30 hours of graduate level course work consisting of five required courses (15 hours) plus five elective courses (15 hours).
+Students complete five required courses in the second year: ECON 528, Managerial Economics; MBA 531, External Environment of Business; MBA 532, International Business Environment; MBA 533, Leadership, Influence and Managerial Effectiveness; and MBA 534, Strategic Management.
+The economics course presents concepts and analysis critical to managerial decision-making.
+The course provides a framework for managers to analyze markets and market conditions, to evaluate pricing, and to formulate competitive strategy.
+The economic analysis presented will also aid managers in assessing the social and business implications of government policy and regulation.
 The external environment course focuses on the ethical, social, legal, economic, political, and regulatory forces that control and shape a firm's environment and, in turn, affect managerial responsibility and organizational performance.
 This course is integrated with the strategic management course through the use of common cases.
 The international business course provides students with an awareness of the environment in which international companies operate.
 The course covers technical issues related to doing business abroad, such as competitive advantage and the balance of trade, as well as such qualitative factors as the culture and the political environment of selected countries.
 The leadership course focuses on the theoretical foundation of leadership principles and the practical methods that can be used to implement these principles in the workplace.
 Students learn how to deal effectively with others, how to identify the skills of employees, and how to use these skills to achieve the best performance by the group.
 In the strategic management course, students learn to analyze a firm's strategy and direction in the context of the entire organization.
 Students sharpen their decision-making skills by forming teams to compete in a complex, computerized business simulation.

 Elective courses provide the opportunity for concentration in one or more of the business disciplines.
-Each student must take a total of 18 hours (6 courses) of electives.
-Of the six courses, students must select one course each in finance, marketing, and computer management and information systems.
-The remaining three elective courses can be taken in one or more of the following areas: accounting, economics, finance, international business, management, computer management and information systems, marketing, operations research, and production.
+Each student must take a total of 15 hours (5 courses) of electives.
+Elective courses can be taken in one or more of the following areas: accounting, economics, finance, international business, e-Business, management, computer management and information systems, marketing, operations research, and production.
 Electives may also be chosen from the courses offered by departments in other schools with the approval of the program director.
 Such courses, however, must be related to the student's career objectives and must be approved by the director of the MBA program.
 Only six hours of 400-level course work may be used to satisfy MBA degree requirements.